Balvald/ArtemisScannerTracker/README.md

 ### Main UI
 ![AST UI](https://i.imgur.com/nemRFxj.png "main plugin ui pic annotated")

 - #1 Update link, only appears if the currently installed version of the plugin is not the same as the newest release.
-Will lead the user to the newest release.
+    - Will lead the user to the newest release.
 - #2 Full Status display.
 Includes Info about species, scan progress and the body it was scanned on.
-Can be automatically hidden after selling all exobiology or fully finishing a scan.
+    - Can be automatically hidden after selling all exobiology or fully finishing a scan.
 - #3 Species and Scan Progress display.
-Can be automatically hidden after selling all exobiology or fully finishing a scan.
+    - Can be automatically hidden after selling all exobiology or fully finishing a scan.
 - #4 System/Body of last Scan display.
-Can be automatically hidden after selling all exobiology or fully finishing a scan, if any of these options are activated they will also hide if they are the same as the current system or body.
+    - Can be automatically hidden after selling all exobiology or fully finishing a scan, if any of these options are activated they will also hide if they are the same as the current system or body.
 - #5 Unsold Scan value display.
 Shows the amount of all unsold exobiology data is worth.
-The button copies value to clipboard.
+    - The button copies the value shown to your clipboard.
 Can be automatically hidden when the unsold value is 0 Cr.
 - #6 Current System and Body display.
 - #7 Clonal Colonial Range display.
 Will only show up when near a planet.
-Shows the Current position on a planet (lat, long, heading) and the distance, colonial range and bearing to the scan location to any of the last 2 scans of the currently conducted sampling.
+    - Shows the Current position on a planet (lat, long, heading) and the distance, colonial range and bearing to the scan location to any of the last 2 scans of the currently conducted sampling.
 - #8 Finished Scan display.
 Shows how many Scans are in the current system.
-Lists them by Planet names assigned to their respective species.
+    - Lists them by Planet names assigned to their respective species.
 Button expands and collapses the list of finished scans.
 Scans with "*" around the Planet name have not been sold yet and will be lost upon death.

 ### Settings
 ![Preferences](https://i.imgur.com/e9kaSED.png "preferences ui")